bjnhur/pico-examples/README.md

 "-----END PRIVATE KEY-----";
 ```

 ## 2.3.
 Build project

+### 2.3.1.
+Build command
-- Run the following CMake commands from the root of the repository:
+Run the following CMake commands from the root of the repository:

 ```
 mkdir build